 Unfortunately, not every couple that goes to counseling stays together—for countless reasons.
 If you’re thinking to yourself, “My therapist ruined my relationship,” you should reflect on what counseling was like.
 Do your best to be impartial.

 “Not every marriage counselor will be a perfect fit for every couple,” Dr. Ananda said.
 “If one therapist is not helping the couple with their goals, it is important to not give up.
-Find another couple’s therapist and before committing to working with them, explain the problems you had with the previous therapist to see if they will work differently with you.”
+Find another couple’s therapist, and before committing to working with them, explain the problems you had with the previous therapist to see if they will work differently with you.”

 Should You Feel Worse After Marriage Counseling?

-You should feel like you’re trending upwards, though.
+You should feel like you’re trending upward, though.
 After a period of rough sessions, you should feel as if you’re making progress.
 If a marriage counselor doesn’t seem to be able to help you through these low periods, reach out to them.
 They may be able to offer advice or provide support.

 What if My Therapist Told Me to Leave?
 Should They Have?